SteeltoeOSS/Documentation/docs/guides/get-to-know-steeltoe/exercise1.md

 ## Summary

 These are the basics of any cloud ready microservice.
 Logging and debugging are significantly different than a traditional IIS environment.
 But!
 A developer shouldn't be spending tons of time coding these boilerplate-type things.
-Heeelllo Steeltoe!
+Hello Steeltoe!